FredHutch/easybuild-life-sciences/docs/sw_inventory/chorus-all-modules-24.04.md

 that can be used for visualisation similarly to t-SNE, but also for general non-linear dimension reduction.

+ - [unittest-xml-reporting/3.1.0-GCCcore-13.3.0](A unittest test runner that can save test results to XML files in xUnit format.
+The files can be consumed by a wide range of tools, such as build systems, IDEs and continuous integration servers.)
+A unittest test runner that can save test results to XML files in xUnit format.
+The files can be consumed by a wide range of tools, such as build systems, IDEs and continuous integration servers.
  - [unixODBC/2.3.12-GCC-13.3.0](unixODBC provides a uniform interface between application and database driver) [easyconfig](https://github.com/FredHutch/easybuild-life-sciences/blob/master/easyconfigs/u/unixODBC/unixODBC-2.3.12-GCC-13.3.0.eb) unixODBC provides a uniform interface between application and database driver
- - [utf8proc/2.9.0-GCCcore-13.2.0](utf8proc is a small, clean C library that provides Unicode normalization, case-folding, and other operations for data in the UTF-8 encoding.) utf8proc is a small, clean C library that provides Unicode normalization, case-folding, and other operations for data in the UTF-8 encoding.
+ - [utf8proc/2.9.0-GCCcore-13.3.0](utf8proc is a small, clean C library that provides Unicode normalization, case-folding, and other operations for data in the UTF-8 encoding.) utf8proc is a small, clean C library that provides Unicode normalization, case-folding, and other operations for data in the UTF-8 encoding.